How Long Does It Take To Get An SBA Loan?

 The most popular SBA loan product is the standard 7(a) loan, which can be used for working capital, acquiring equipment, refinancing other business debt, and various other purposes.
 Though its flexibility in use makes it very versatile, it cannot exceed a $5 million loan amount.

-The SBA 7(a) loan program is always in high demand, so there’s going to be a long wait.
-The timing for processing from start to finish will depend on you and your lender, but it typically takes about two-three months.
+The SBA 7(a) loan program is always in high demand, so there will be a long wait.
+The timing for processing from start to finish will depend on you and your lender, but it typically takes about two to three months.

 Waiting too long for a traditional SBA loan may not be feasible, depending on your situation.
-However, if you need an emergency loan, the SBA Express Program may be worth considering.
-It’s a simplified version of the 7 (a) product with a maximum loan amount of $350,000.
-But this means it may be quicker to approve due to shorter lender underwriting times.
+However, if you need an emergency loan, the SBA Express Program may be a worthwhile option to consider.
+SBA Express loans offer faster processing times compared to other SBA loans.
+SBA Express loans can be approved within 36 hours for up to $500,000.

-The average turnaround time for SBA express loans generally takes 36 hours.
+The lender can approve SBA Express loans without involving the SBA.
+The average turnaround time for SBA Express loans generally takes 36 hours.
 And that doesn’t include the time it takes to get approval from your lender, which may add a few weeks.
-It usually takes 60 to 90 days for lenders to process an SBA loan application, but your overall timeline will look more like 30 to 60 days if you’re going the express loan route.
+It typically takes 60 to 90 days for lenders to process an SBA loan application; however, your overall timeline will be shorter, ranging from 30 to 60 days, if you opt for the express loan route.

 What is an SBA 504 loan & how long does it take for approval?

-Because SBA loans require both approval from the SBA and the Certified Development Companies, it can take some time to complete the process.
+Because SBA loans require approval from both the SBA and the Certified Development Companies, the process can take some time to complete.
 As a result, the time it will take for you to receive your SBA 504/CDC loan approval varies.
 On average, you can expect to wait about a month and a half after you submit your application for financing.
 SBA loans are typically processed fairly quickly by lenders, but the processing times can be as long as six months for this business financing program.

 What is an SBA microloan & how long does it take for approval?